-"G-d sent snakes, the burning ones, and they bit the people..."
+"Hashem sent snakes, the burning ones, and they bit the people; and a large multitude of Israel died."
 (21:6)

 Hashem sent people who lacked honesty because they spoke evil, were talebearers, and caused dissension among the people.
 These are snakes in the form of people.
 In their mouths they have deadly poison that can destroy innocent people and bring disharmony.